opennetworkinglab/aether-docs/onramp/blueprints.rst

        alternative ``core.values_file`` are two common examples.

-Finally, because some blueprints include features that are not compatible with simple configurations like *Quick Start*, it is it necessary to install/uninstall Aether using a set of narrow Make targets (e.g., ``5gc-upf-install``) rather than a single broad target (e.g., ``aether-5gc-install``).
+Finally, because some blueprints include features that are not compatible with simple configurations like *Quick Start*, it is sometimes necessary to install/uninstall Aether using a set of narrow Make targets (e.g., ``5gc-upf-install``) rather than a single broad target (e.g., ``aether-5gc-install``).
 Such situations are documented in the following subsections.

 Multiple UPFs
 ~~~~~~~~~~~~~~~~~~~~~~